Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Duration calculus

 In light of our mathematical development so far, it is no surprise that the duration component of DC carries an interesting algebraic structure too.
-However, this seems to have been overlooked in the literature.
-It turns out that it yields, in fact, an interesting application of Proposition~\ref{P:itl} and relatives beyond the booleans in a quantitative setting.
+However, this seems to have been overlooked in the literature so far.
+It turns out that DC yields, in fact, an interesting application of Proposition~\ref{P:itl} and relatives beyond the booleans in a quantitative setting.

-\begin{lemma} $(\rplus^\infty, \ge, +, 0)$ forms a distributive abelian quantale with supremum $\min$, composition $+$ and unit of composition $0$. \end{lemma} Related algebras, in which only finite suprema need to exist, are known as \emph{min-plus semirings}; they are used widely in mathematics and computing~\cite{GondranMinoux}.
-Accordingly, we call the above structure a \emph{min-plus-quantale}.
-We can thus study durations as functions from partial monoids of type $S(\real)$ into the unital min-plus quantale $\rplus^\infty$.
+We now study durations as functions from partial monoids of type $S(\real)$ into the Lawvere quantale $(\rplus^\infty,\ge,+,0)$ from Example~\ref{ex:quantales}.
 The following characterisation of the associated convolution algebra then follows immediately from our general lifting results, in particular Corollary~\ref{P:old-lifting}.